 Check out our 10 Best Children's Museums to see which are close to your vacation spot this year!

 4. Get wet.
-If you're at the beach, there's something serene about walking on the beach when it rains.
+If you're at the beach, there's something serene about walking on the sand when it rains.
 You were planning on getting wet anyway, and if in a warm-weather destination, a rain can cool you off and give you a different view of the landscape around you.
 Equally, a walk in the woods when it rains can be equally tranquil.
 And really, when do you ever allow the kids to walk in the rain?
 Let them get a little dirty and splash in the puddles!
 (Just be sure to skip this idea when thunder and lightening are present.)

-BTW: Disney is still open when it rains, where many of the rides and attractions are indoors, lines are covered, and the crowds disperse.
+Note: Disney is still open when it rains, where many of the rides and attractions are indoors, lines are covered, and the crowds disperse.

 5. Make a game of it.

 If you're going to be stuck indoors, enjoy the quality family time by picking up a deck of cards at the hotel sundries shop and striking up rousing games of "Go Fish," "21" and other card games.
 If you're near a drugstore, pop in and purchase board games, car games and coloring books, as most have a small toy section.
-Break up the monotony of sitting in your room but bringing the games to the hotel lobby and relaxing on some comfy sofas.
-And if your hotel has a game room, of course, join the crowds clamoring to play Wii, air hockey and Xbox games.
+Break up the monotony of sitting in your room by bringing the games to the hotel lobby and relaxing on some comfy sofas.
+And if your hotel has a game room, of course, join the crowds clamoring to play Wii, air hockey and Xbox One games.

 6. Picnic indoors.
-It rained a week straight on our first visit to Paris and by the last day, I decided to run out to the corner patisseries and boulangeries and picked up cheese, French bread and an array of French delicacies.
+It rained a week straight on our first visit to Paris, and by the last day, I decided to run out to the corner patisseries and boulangeries and picked up cheese, French bread and an array of French delicacies.
 I laid a few bath towels on the floor, turned on the radio, and we popped a squat around the towels and ate with our hands, especially enjoying our dessert course (which consisted of just about every type of pastry we could get our hands on).
-Cheaper than a restaurant, we stayed dry, and kids love the uniqueness.
+Cheaper than a restaurant, we stayed dry and kids love the uniqueness.